What To Do When Police Abuse Their Power

 We trust police officers every day to do their job according to the right legal and moral standards.
 When they fail in this duty, it can be difficult to know where to turn.
 People are often in shock, and they don’t know who they can trust.

-At Kennedy Law, PC, we use our more than 75 years of combined experience in civil rights law to help in these situations.
+At Kennedy Law Firm, we use our more than 75 years of combined experience in civil rights law to help in these situations.
 We’ve compiled a few of the most common questions we get regarding police misconduct and their answers below.

 What Is The First Thing I Should Do?